Danu-12/FirstcClub-Category-Clubhouse-Performance-Analysis/README.md

 ### Category Performance Analysis
 **Not a Quality Problem — A Demand & Visibility Gap**
-* Although the platform benchmark stands at 533 orders, more than half of the categories fall below it despite maintaining strong ratings (3.9–4.0).
+* Although the platform benchmark stands at **533 orders**, more than half of the categories fall below it despite maintaining **strong ratings (3.9–4.0)**.
 This clearly indicates that underperformance is not driven by product quality, but by structural factors such as discoverability and demand intensity within the quick-commerce model.

-* This becomes more evident in essential categories like Bread, Breakfast, and Starchy Foods, which generate fewer than 300 orders despite being traditionally high-frequency items.
+* This becomes more evident in **essential categories like Bread, Breakfast, and Starchy Foods**, which generate fewer than 300 orders despite being traditionally high-frequency items.
 The lower performance likely reflects limited digital visibility or consumer preference for purchasing staples from local stores, pointing to a competitive positioning challenge rather than a satisfaction issue.

-* Premium categories such as Seafood and Meat show a different dynamic: both maintain strong ratings but record lower order volumes due to their consumption patterns.
+* **Premium categories** such as Seafood and Meat show a different dynamic: both maintain strong ratings but record lower order volumes due to their consumption patterns.
 Seafood caters to a small, highly satisfied niche segment, while Meat has broader appeal yet remains occasional in nature.

 <img src="https://i.postimg.cc/sg6f9PDc/Picture1.png" alt="Category wise orders">

 **Top 4 Categories are receiving 50% of the Item Visibility on the Platform**

-* The top four categories — Fruits & Vegetables, Snack Foods, Household, and Frozen Items — receive 50% of total screen visibility, directly contributing to 50% of platform orders, indicating strong alignment between visibility and natural demand.
+* The **top four categories — Fruits & Vegetables, Snack Foods, Household, and Frozen Items** — receive **50% of total screen visibility**, directly contributing to** 50% of platform orders**, indicating strong alignment between visibility and natural demand.

 * However, visibility efficiency is uneven.
 Categories like Health & Hygiene exhibit higher conversion rates despite lower exposure, suggesting they are under-leveraged and could drive incremental growth if allocated greater digital shelf space.